 Coronavirus (COVID-19) pandemic

-Please note that due to the COVID-19 pandemic, the Exeter and Greater Devon Coroner Service has had to make adjustments to the process of conducting inquests.
+Due to the COVID-19 pandemic, the Exeter and Greater Devon Coroner Service had to postpone inquests due to take place between April and August 2020.

 Her Majesty’s Senior Coroner for the Exeter and Greater Devon District – Philip Spinney